cultureteamco/website/games/yes-but-yes-and.md

   - teamwork
   - productivity
   - resilience
-thumbnail: yes-but-yes-and-thumbnail.jpg
+thumbnail:
+  image: yes-but-yes-and/thumbnail-256x256.jpg
+  width: 256
+  height: 256
 video:
-  source: yes-but-yes-and-loop.mp4
+  source: yes-but-yes-and/teaser-720x404.mp4
-  poster: yes-but-yes-and-poster.jpg
+  image: yes-but-yes-and/teaser-720x404.jpg
+  width: 720
+  height: 404
 goes-well-with:
   - name: hidden-agendas
   - name: playdough-mime
 ---
 {{>column-start}}

-## Yes, But...Yes, And...
+## Yes, But...
+Yes, And...

 {{>game-overview}}

+{{>quotes}}

 #### Takeaways

 Every session is different.
 This game can open up discussion for numerous different outcomes; some takeaway message include:

 * Teamwork
   * Every day of your adult lives you've played 'yes, but'.
 It's a polite way of saying no; of coming up with an excuse not to do something instead of just giving it a go.
 This game is about reframing your mindset and challenging yourself to see problems as opportunities.